[avatar user=”Shincy Morris” size=”thumbnail” align=”left” /] Shincy Morris |

 Just Another Day as a Recruiter?

-Woke up in the morning hearing the alarm ring, the first thing that flashed through my mind was the final interview of my candidate, wished him success in my mind, said my morning prayers and started my day.
+Woke up in the morning hearing the alarm ring.
+As a recruiter, the first thing that flashed through my mind was the final interview of my candidate, wished him success in my mind, said my morning prayers and started my day.
 I glanced through the papers for any industry news that could interest me.
 Then I packed my lunch and finally started my bike.
 On the way, while I am stuck in the traffic, my eyes caught on an ad-display hoarding which reminded me of the requirement I have in advertising space.

 Before I could think any further, I heard the honking from behind, automatically started the bike and looked at the signal, it was still red.
 Stared back at him for disturbing my thought process.
 As I was about to shout at him, my mind warned, ” No be patient, he might be a candidate whom you might meet today.”
 Then I converted my frown to a smile, and I continued my ride to work.

 The Good Samaritans

 Reached office just on time and rushed for the morning huddle where I heard my colleague sharing her success on placing a CFO.
 After the short discussion on how the recruitment Industry is growing, we all got back to our desk.
 As I started planning my day, my phone started ringing, “Oh it’s my candidate who is supposed to attend an interview, why is he calling me now, does he have a piece of bad news for me.”

 I picked up his call, praying, “Please don’t give me an excuse for not going for the interview today.”
 He has called to inform that he is on his way and would reach before time.
 Oh, that is a relief.
 “Things like this happen to light up the day for recruiter like me.”
 Wished him good luck and started my work.